kumaly/looters-community/HOWTO.md

 ## Use the game on mobile

 - Install Metamask on your mobile
-- Setup the Telos EVM Testnet
+- Setup the Telos EVM Mainnet
 - Use the faucet to get some coins
 - Open the browser inside Metamask
 - Go to : https://looters.kumaly.com